 That’s an absolute minimum, and though it’s possible to build something from scratch in four months, it isn’t always the best course of action.

 Instead of pushing for more features, give time for existing ones to find their product-market fit.
-We always start our projects with a research and discovery phase to truly understand the market and find a clear product definition (a description of the product and its features).
+We always start our digital product projects with a research and discovery phase to truly understand the market and find a clear product definition (a description of the product and its features).

 Another word of advice: Don’t overthink small design points like the size of a button or different hues of a color.
 Trust the pros when it comes to the details.